What is a fire risk assessment?

 What are the key points to remember from the Health and Safety Executive?

 They state that you need to look at the following:-

 If you manage your own building you need to ensure that you carry out a fire risk assessment.
-You are in control and thus it is important that you carry these works out.
+You are in control.
+It is important that these works are carried out.

-You need to have a qualified person to do the fire risk assessment and they will attend the premises and check the common area and services.
-They will then compile a report that lays out recommendations that have been followed through.
+You need to have a qualified person to do the fire risk assessment.
+They will attend the premises and check the common area.
+They will then compile a report.
+This report will have recommendations that need to be followed through.

 What do they take into account in the report?

 4. Fire loss

 5. Relevant information

 6. Relevant fire safety and station of method

 13. Hazards introduced by outside contractors and building